 Lead scoring software automates the process of assigning scores to your leads and identifying the high potential ones.

-Just because someone gave you their information doesn’t mean that they are ready to provide you with their money.
+Just because someone gave you their information doesn’t mean that they are ready to engage with your business further.

 Lead nurturing is the process of building relationships with your leads and moving them down the sales pipeline.
 In simple terms, you are gently nudging them towards making their first purchase.